Ankithmj07/ecommerce-site/README.md

 To run this ecommerce platform locally, follow the steps below:

 1. <h3>Install XAMPP:</h3>
    - Download and install XAMPP to set up a local development environment with Apache and MySQL.
 2. <h3>Start Apache and MySQL in XAMPP:</h3>
    - Open XAMPP Control Panel.
    - Start the Apache and MySQL services.
+3. ### Import Database:
+   - Access phpMyAdmin by visiting http://localhost/phpmyadmin/.
+   - Create a new database and import the provided database file.
+4. ### Open a New Terminal:
+   - Open a terminal or command prompt in the project directory.
+5. ### Create a Virtual Environment:
+   - (Optional but recommended) Create a virtual environment to isolate project dependencies.
+You can use virtualenv or venv for this purpose.
+     ```
+     cd myproject
+     py -3 -m venv .venv

+     ```
+7. ### Install Requirements:
+   - Run the following command to install the required Python packages.
+     `pip install -r requirements.txt`
+8. ### Run the application:
+   - Start the local development server:
+     `python app.py`